wildfly/quickstart/README.md

 Review the README file in the root folder of the quickstart for specific details on how to build and run the example.
 In most cases you do the following:

-1. If required by the quickstart, make sure you [start the JBoss Server](#startjboss) as described in the README.
-2. Build and deploy the quickstarts
-   1. Open a command line and navigate to the root of the directory of the quickstart you want to run.
-   2. Build the archive
-      * The command used to build the quickstart depends on the individual quickstart, the server version, and how you configured Maven.
+1. The command used to build the quickstart depends on the individual quickstart, the server version, and how you configured Maven.
+    * If you are running JBoss Enterprise Application Platform 6 and did not configure the Maven user settings described in [Configure Maven for JBoss Enterprise Application Platform 6](#eap6mavenconfig) above, you need to specify command line arguments.
     * If you are running JBoss AS 7, it uses community artifacts available in the Maven central repository, so command line arguments are not usually required.
-      * If you are running JBoss Enterprise Application Platform 6 and did not configure the Maven user settings described in [Configure Maven for JBoss Enterprise Application Platform 6](#eap6mavenconfig) above, you need to specify command line arguments.
-      * Although some of the quickstarts require special commands, for most of the quickstarts you do the one of the following.
+2. See the README file in each individual quickstart folder for specific details and information on how to run and access the example.

+#### Build the Quickstart Archive

+In some cases, you may want to build the application to test for compile errors or view the contents of the archive.

+1. Open a command line and navigate to the root directory of the quickstart you want to build.
+2. Use this command if you only want to build the archive, but not deploy it:

-          For JBoss Enterprise Application Platform 6, Maven user settings NOT configured:
+        For JBoss Enterprise Application Platform 6 (Maven user settings NOT configured):

             mvn clean package -s PATH_TO_QUICKSTARTS/example-settings.xml

-          For JBoss AS 7 or JBoss Enterprise Application Platform 6, Maven user settings configured:
+        For JBoss AS 7 or JBoss Enterprise Application Platform 6 (Maven user settings configured):

             mvn clean package
-   3. Deploy the archive built in the previous step by typing the following in the command line:

-            mvn jboss-as:deploy
-   4. Alternatively, you can build and deploy the quickstart in one step.
-As in step 2. above when you built the archive, the command you use depends on the individual quickstart, the server version, and how you configured Maven.
-Although some of the quickstarts require special commands, for most of the quickstarts you do one of the following:
+#### Build and Deploy the Quickstart Archive

+1. Make sure you [start the JBoss Server](#startjboss) as described in the README.
+2. Open a command line and navigate to the root directory of the quickstart you want to run.
+3. Use this command to build and deploy the archive:

-        For JBoss Enterprise Application Platform 6, Maven user settings NOT configured:
+        For JBoss Enterprise Application Platform 6 (Maven user settings NOT configured):

-            mvn package jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml
+            mvn clean package jboss-as:deploy -s PATH_TO_QUICKSTARTS/example-settings.xml

-        For JBoss AS 7 or JBoss Enterprise Application Platform 6, Maven user settings configured:
+        For JBoss AS 7 or JBoss Enterprise Application Platform 6 (Maven user settings configured):

-            mvn package jboss-as:deploy
+            mvn clean package jboss-as:deploy

+#### Undeploy an Archive

-   5. The command to undeploy the quickstart is simply:
+The command to undeploy the quickstart is simply:

             mvn jboss-as:undeploy
-   6. If you want to redeploy a quickstart that uses a database, you should undeploy it first.
-This ensures the database is cleaned up correctly before the redeploy.

-3. See the README file in each individual quickstart folder for specific details and information on how to run and access the example.

-4. You can also start the JBoss Application Server and deploy the quickstarts using Eclipse.
-See the [Getting Started Developing Applications Guide](https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide "Getting Started Developing Applications Guide") for more information.

 <a id="arquilliantests"></a>
 ### Run the Arquillian Tests